quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## push_resolved {#h3-pushresolved}
 Importance: Extra

-This event is emitted when a pushed resource is successfully claimed (used) or, conversely, abandoned (rejected) by the application on top of HTTP/3 (e.g., the web browser).
-This event is added to help debug problems with unexpected PUSH behaviour, which is commonplace with HTTP/2.
+The `push_resolved` event is emitted when a pushed resource ({{Section 4.6 of RFC9114}}) is successfully claimed (used) or, conversely, abandoned (rejected) by the application on top of HTTP/3 (e.g., the web browser).
+This event provides additional context that can is aid debugging issues related to server push.

 Definition: